 The image below shows this StoryMap which has been setup to disseminate the results.

-Currently a methodology paper is being published.
-All the datasets and results related to this study will be available here on this web page after the publication of the paper.
+All the datasets and results related to this study will made available on this website shortly.